absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

-#### Preprocess
+#### Pre-process

-During the preprocess phase, we can change the Yargs `argv` object.
+During the pre-process phase, we can change the Yargs `argv` object.
-Let's say that some flags become deprecated over time and you want to adapt the handling code properly without the deprecated flags in it, you can transform the request object.
+Let's say that some flags become deprecated over time, and you want to adapt the handling code properly without the deprecated flags in it, you can transform the request object.
 It acts as a command middleware.

 This method accepts an `argv` object and must return an `argv` object.